-For quite some time, there have been three basic data backup types: full, incremental and differential.
+For quite some time, there have been three basic types of backup: full, incremental and differential.
 All three have benefits and drawbacks, so deciding which one works best for you will take some research.
 Just in case you didn't feel you had enough options, data backup software vendors have also introduced new types of backups that you might not be as familiar with.

 While the big three methods of data backups listed above are the most commonly used, synthetic and incremental-forever backups offer their own advantages.
 As variations of incremental backups, these two options take things a step further than their predecessors.

-Below, we'll take a deeper dive into the five major data backup types and share advice to help you decide which one is right for your organization.
+Below, we'll take a deeper dive into comparing full vs. incremental vs. differential backup, plus the two newer types, to help you decide which one is right for your organization.

 A full backup is exactly what the name implies: It is a full copy of your entire data set.
 Although full backups arguably provide the best protection, most organizations only use them on a periodic basis because they are time-consuming and often require a lot of disk or tape capacity.